sebandrien/IS-Site/README.md

 - **`/adminHome`**: Admin home page.
 - **`/login`**: Admin login page.

+## Error Handling
+Error handling is implemented in the application to handle potential exceptions gracefully.
+If there are issues with database connectivity or query execution, appropriate error messages are displayed to the user.

 ## Database Configuration

 The application uses MySQL as the database.
 Configure the database connection in the `application.properties` file: